DFE-Digital/support-for-early-career-teachers-static/content/ucl/year-1-enabling-pupil-learning/autumn-week-2-ect-research-and-practice-summary.md

 ### Establishing and maintaining a routine for gluing in sheets

-Following her mentor’s advice, Sam spent some time thinking about the routines that she wanted to establish with her new class.
+Following her mentor's advice, Sam spent some time thinking about the routines that she wanted to establish with her new class.

-One area where she needed a stronger routine was gluing sheets into pupils’ books.
+One area where she needed a stronger routine was gluing sheets into pupils' books.
 Initially, Sam thought it might be too trivial an action to focus on, but on reflection she found that it really did matter to her.

 Too often in the past, this had been a slow process which some pupils did so ineffectively that their books were messy or resources got lost.